Bachelor of Science (Extended)

 - If you study life sciences, you can go on to the Doctor of Medicine, Doctor of Dental Surgery, Doctor of Veterinary Medicine, Doctor of Physiotherapy or Master of Biotechnology.

-- If you pursue mathematics or computing sciences, you can go on to the Master of Data Science, Master of Information Technology, or Master of Computational Biology.
+- If you pursue mathematics or computing sciences, you can go on to the Master of Data Science or Master of Information Technology.

 - Want to work in the environmental space?
 Move on to a Master of Environmental Science, Master of Environment, Master of Geography, or Master of Ecosystem Management and Conservation .